Brain Injury Lawyer & Traumatic Brain Injury Attorney

 - Having a slow response time

-If you notice any of these signs after a car accident, even if you weren’t aware that you hit your head, you must seek treatment and get the right tests done to eliminate the potential that you have suffered a traumatic brain injury.
+If you notice any of these signs after a car accident, even if you weren’t aware that you hit your head, you should seek treatment and get the appropriate tests done to rule out the possibility of a TBI.

 What is Cognitive Ability?

-Cognition refers to our ability to be able to think clearly and understand the world around us.
+Cognition refers to our ability to think clearly and understand the world.
 Cognition allows us to function normally in our everyday lives.
 A traumatic brain injury can cause a loss of cognitive ability, which may dramatically change the course of your future.
 Cognitive ability includes:

 - Attention and concentration